 # dir -al --author /home/kone

 In the output above, the fifth column shows the name of the author of a file.
-The examples.desktop files is owned by user kone, belongs to group kili and it was authored by user kone.
+The examples.desktop files are owned by user kone, belong to group kili and it was authored by user kone.

 # dir -l --group-directories-first